Bob Marshall’s August 2016 BLS Analysis for Recruiters; 9/2/16

 * Professional occupation category saw gains while Services/Production saw losses

 Online advertised vacancies increased 1,900 to 4,816,100 in August, according to The Conference Board Help Wanted OnLine® (HWOL) Data Series, released today.
 The July Supply/Demand rate stands at 1.61 unemployed for each advertised vacancy with a total of 3,000,000 more unemployed workers than the number of advertised vacancies.
 The number of unemployed was approximately 7,800,000 in July.

 “A flat August shows no sign of renewed strength in online advertised vacancies,” said Gad Levanon, Chief Economist, North America, at The Conference Board.
 “The large losses in the first half of 2016 still dominate the downward trend for advertised vacancies in 2016.”

 The Professional category saw gains in Management (+10.2), Business/Finance (+13.3), and Computer/Math (+6.4) with a drop in Healthcare (-8.7) following a large gain in July.
 The Services/Production category showed losses in Food (-15.5), Sales (-10.1) and Transportation (-7.5).

 The Conference Board Help Wanted OnLine®Data Series (HWOL) measures the number of new, first-time online jobs and jobs reposted from the previous month for over 16,000 Internet job boards, corporate boards and smaller job sites that serve niche markets and smaller geographic areas.

-In August, 2014 the regular unemployment number was 6.1%, but the broader U-6 measure was 12.0%, almost twice as high as the regular unemployment figure.
+In August, 2016 the regular unemployment number remained at 4.9%, and the broader U-6 measure remained at 9.7%, .1% less than twice as high as the regular unemployment figure.

 August 2012 14.7%